kg-construct/rml-cc/spec/section/considerations.md

 ## Considerations {#considerations}

-### The use of `rr:column`

-In RML, `rr:column` is considered a subproperty of `rml:reference`.
-One can still avail of `rr:column` when creating mappings for relational databases.
-The use of `rr:column` is valid but one is encouraged to favor `rml:reference`.

 ### Using a `rml:GatherMap` in various types of term map

 Although most examples demonstrate the use of a gather map in the context of an object map, a gather map is a regular term map.